 Performance review template

 A performance review template can help streamline the review process, help employees better understand their development and career progression, and show them how their role contributes to organizational success.
-This guide shows you how to conduct reviews, and provides two free, fully customizable performance review templates.
+This guide shows you how to conduct reviews and provides free, fully customizable performance review templates.

 90 day review template